adamp-github/adamp-github.github.io/index.md

 - Text: Touchtyped

 ## 14th October 2021 - Shorter road to SA - Pro
-### AWS
-Attended the second session of 4 in the  'AWS PartnerCast - AWS Solution Architect Professional Certification Journey' series
-- Practice questions went better than last week
-- Clearly there's a significant leap between SAA and SAP certifications to be bridged
 ### Work
 Discussed out best practices for VPC networking and IPv4 address allocation
 ### Udemy
-Completed 2 hours of the Stephane Maarek SA Pro course on Udemy
+Completed 2 hours of the Stephane Maarek SA Pro course on Udemy covering ECS and Lambda
 ### Reading
 Read the second chapter of 'AWS for Solutions Architects' by Alberto Artosanchez
-- It seemed to cover in some detail approaches to cloud migration
+- It seemed to cover in detail various approaches to cloud migration
 - Which seems helpful in adopting the correct strategy to approach the project
+- It reminded me of the AWS 7Rs
 ![AWS7Rs](/images/AWS7Rs.png "AWS 7R's")
 ### Community
 GitHub Blog Phase One-point-Two: